fs-melo/CNN_Relation_Extraction/README.md

 # Environment settings
 We used Python 3.5, Keras and TensorFlow, in Anaconda plataform with Ubuntu 16.04.
+Keras with Python 3.6 not worked for me.

 We recommend the Virtualenv installation.